MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-environment-costs.md

 - *Determine RTOs and RPOs*: To help determine the design of the DR environment, define the acceptable downtime and data loss limits for each system or application.

-- *Optimize a cold DR environment*: A cold DR environment has limited or no infrastructure or running services.
+- *Optimize a cold DR environment*: A cold DR environment has little or no infrastructure or running services.
 You can use infrastructure as code (IaC) to quickly deploy infrastructure during a disruptive event.
 Your backup and storage policies need to meet the RPOs and RTOs of the environment.
 Ensure that the amount and frequency of data backups isn't more robust than needed.

   > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: A cold DR environment is a cost-effective option, but you might have long recovery times.